-Clinically vulnerable including pregnant women Serious May attend work but should follow advice https://www.gov.uk/government/publications/staying-alert-and- safe-social-distancing#clinically-vulnerable-people (NB an individual risk assessment must be carried out for new and expectant mothers; exposure to coronavirus should be included as a potential hazard). med ium med ium We note that The Royal College of Obstetrics and Gynaecology (RCOG) has published occupational health advice for employers and pregnant women.
+(NB an individual risk assessment must be carried out for new and expectant mothers; exposure to coronavirus should be included as a potential hazard).
+We note that The Royal College of Obstetrics and Gynaecology (RCOG) has published occupational health advice for employers and pregnant women.
 This document includes advice for women from 28 weeks gestation or with underlying health conditions who may be at greater risk.
 Government advice is that employers and pregnant women should follow this advice and to continue to monitor for future updates to it.
-Use of supply teachers and other temporary or peripatetic staff Potential for the introduction of coronavirus into the school Serious We note that it is permissible for supply staff and other temporary works to move between schools.
+Those living in a household with someone who is clinically extremely vulnerable serious Should attend work as usual med ium med ium Use of supply teachers and other temporary or peripatetic staff Potential for the introduction of coronavirus into the school Serious We note that it is permissible for supply staff and other temporary works to move between schools.
 We will ensure that such staff follow our control measures for the prevention of coronavirus and advise them to take particular care in minimising contact with pupils as far as is practicable.
-Where possible we will endeavour to engage staff on a consistent basis. med ium med ium Use of volunteers Potential for the introduction of coronavirus into the school Serious Volunteers may be used to support the work of the school, as would usually be the case.
-All volunteers will be expected to follow our control measures to reduce the spread of coronavirus.
-Mixing of volunteers across groups will be kept to a minimum, and they should remain 2 metres from pupils and staff where possible. med ium med ium
+Where possible we will endeavour to engage staff on a consistent basis. med ium med ium Use of volunteers Potential for the introduction of coronavirus into the school Serious Volunteers may be used to support the work of the school, as would usually be the case. med ium med ium